pallets/click/docs/utils.rst

 .. currentmodule:: click

-Besides the functionality that click provides to interface with argument parsing and handling, it also provides a bunch of addon functionality that is useful for writing command line utilities.
+Besides the functionality that Click provides to interface with argument parsing and handling, it also provides a bunch of addon functionality that is useful for writing command line utilities.